cloudacademy/stocks-app-eks/terraform/k8s/archs/arch2/README.md

 }
 ```

 **Note**: The `NGINX_APP_APIHOSTPORT` environment variable is substituted in dynamically during container launch time.
-The `NGINX_APP_APIHOSTPORT` environment variable is set to the API's cluster internal service FQDN and port number, `api.cloudacademy.svc.cluster.local:8080`.
+The `NGINX_APP_APIHOSTPORT` environment variable is set to the Stock API's k8s cluster internal service FQDN and port number, `api.cloudacademy.svc.cluster.local:8080`.
 This configuration can be viewed in the `4_frontend.yaml` manifest file:

 ```
 apiVersion: apps/v1